Lendar/reactima-redux-ecosystem/Notes/JS.md

 someMethod.apply(context, someArray);
 ```

-#### Function.prototype.bind()
+* 10 **Function.prototype.bind()**
 [.call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) [.apply()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) [.bind()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)

-As useful as .call() and .apply() can be, they have one serious drawback: they impermanently bind the context to the target method.
+.call() and .apply() drawback: they impermanently bind the context to the target method.
 You have to remember to use them every time you invoke the method, and you have to have access to the context object in scope.
-That's not always easy, particularly in event handlers.

-The .bind() method is used to permanently set the value of this inside the target function to the passed in context object.
-The .bind() method is a recent addition to the language.
+That's not always easy, particularly in event handlers.The .bind() method is used to permanently set the value of this inside the target function to the passed in context object.

-Let's take a look at a common use case for .bind()—an event handler:
 ```
 var lightbulb = {
     toggle: function toggle() {